Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Introduction

 \section{Introduction}

 Diverse scientific applications have led to recent interest in segmentation of models involving multiple change-points.
 A model having some direct applicability and additional theoretical interest for the insights it provides is as follows.
 Let $X_1, X_2, \ldots, X_m$ be independent and normally distributed with variances equal to 1.
-Assume that there exist $M \geq 0$ and integers $0 = \tau_0 < \tau_1 < \ldots \tau_M < \tau_{M+1} = m$ such that the mean $\mu_i$ of $X_i$ is a step function with constant values on each of the intervals $(\tau_{i-1}, \tau_{i}]$, but different values on adjacent intervals.
-Segmentation amounts to determining the value of $M$, the $\tau_i$ and perhaps also the $\mu_i$.
-Because of the computationl difficulty of sorting through all possible partitions of $[1,m]$ to find the change-points when $m$ is large, there have often been different algorithms for suggesting a set of candidate change-points $\tau_i$ and for determining which of those possible sets is ``correct.''
-For example, one might use a dynamic programming algorithm to propose a relatively small set of possible $M$ and $\tau_i, 1 \leq i \leq M$, then use a statistical procedure to determine a final choice from those suggested in the first stage of analysis.
+Assume that there exist $M \geq 0$ and integers $0 = \tau_0 < \tau_1 < \ldots \tau_M < \tau_{M+1} = m$ such that the mean $\mu_i$ of $X_i$, $1\leq i\leq m$, is a step function with constant values on each of the intervals $(\tau_{k-1}, \tau_{k}]$, $1\leq k\leq M+1$, but different values on adjacent intervals.
+Segmentation amounts to determining the value of $M$, the $\tau_k$ and perhaps also the $\mu_i$.
+Because of the computational difficulty of sorting through all possible partitions of $[1,m]$ to find the change-points when $m$ is large, there have often been different algorithms for suggesting a set of candidate change-points $\tau_k$ and for determining which of those possible sets is ``correct.''
+For example, one might use a dynamic programming algorithm to propose a relatively small set of possible $M$ and $\tau_k, 1 \leq k \leq M$, then use a statistical procedure to determine a final choice from those suggested in the first stage of analysis.
 For recent reviews imbedded in otherwise original research articles see \cite{Mu14} and \cite{Fr14}.
-Another recent paper that provides motivation for our research is \cite{NZ12}, who also emphasize tentative selection of several sets of candidate change-points followed by model selection to make the final choice.
-The procedures suggested below could also form part of a two-stage procedure, but here we consider in detail only a single stage, which allows us to obtain control of the rate of false positives.
+Recent consistency results under essentially minimal conditions on the spacing and amplitude of the change-points are given in \cite{CC2017}.